 Now, I won’t get into detail here, but believe me…for the first few weeks, those pads need to be huge.
 I found these did the job even better than I expected (my fella even said he didn’t mind buying these at the store because the packaging was “manlier” than the others. ugh!)

-3. pain relief after a c-section
+3. pain relief after a c-section – a must-have in your postpartum survival kit

-If you’re nursing, it’s best to talk to your doctor about what meds you can take and what not.
+If you’re nursing, it’s best to talk to your doctor about what meds you can take and which not.
 Hopefully, you won’t be needing any after the second week, but that’s still considered normal if you do.
-My doctor prescribed paracetamol (also known as acetaminophen = Tylenol,) and it took the edge off way better than the silly ibuprofen they gave me at the hospital.
+My doctor prescribed paracetamol (also known as acetaminophen = Tylenol,) and it took the edge off way better than the ibuprofen they gave me at the hospital.

 If you’re avoiding all pharmaceuticals, use arnica gel or tablets to relieve muscle pain, swelling, and bruising associated with c-section recovery.
 I also highly recommend a heating pad for c section pain relief.

-4. stool softener after a c-section
+4. stool softener after a c-section – a must-have in your postpartum survival kit

 Will you need a stool softener after a c-section?
 Oh yes, especially if you have hemorrhoids.
 Colace is one of the best stool softeners to take after a c-section because it’s safe to take when pregnant or nursing.